paulvill/paulvill.github.io/README.md

 # Embryo Digital Atlas

-Visualize complex experimental datasets of embryogenesis in an easy and beautiful way.
+A web based platform to visualize complex experimental datasets of embryogenesis in an easy and beautiful way.

 ## Using Embryo Digital Atlas